-Like several other phrases, this phrase has also been selected from the famous play of Shakespeare, Romeo and Juliet.
+Like several other phrases, this phrase has been selected from Shakespeare’s famous play, Romeo and Juliet.
 This phrase is illustrating a couple whose bond of love is destined to fail.
-Its origin seems to be astrological, but it is best known as associated with, Romeo and Juliet.
-In the prologue, chorus uses it as, “A pair of star-crossed lovers take their life, / Whose misadventured piteous overthrows / Doth with their death bury their parents’ strife.”
+Its origin seems to be astrological, but it is best known for its association with Romeo and Juliet.
+In the prologue, chorus uses states, “A pair of star-crossed lovers take their life, / Whose misadventured piteous overthrows / Doth with their death bury their parents’ strife.”
 (Lines 6-8) The phrase is about Romeo and Juliet, whose love and affection is destined to end in a tragedy.

-It means someone having a bad luck, because stars or heavens do not favor it.
-This phrase refers to those lovers whose relationship is destined to fail, because people who have strong belief in astrology are of the belief that stars actually control the destiny of human beings.
+It refers to someone having bad luck, because the stars or heavens do not favor him.
+This phrase refers to those lovers whose relationship is destined to fail, because people who have a strong belief in astrology are of the belief that stars actually control the destiny of human beings.
 Simply, we can call this couple ill-fated.
-Star-crossed lovers present a perfect example of archetypes of how two characters love each other, but are unable to continue due to societal and family conflicts, leading to a tragic end.
-Romeo and Juliet are also archetypal star-crossed lovers, who fall in love and but face numerous hardships because their families did not agree to this relationship.
+Star-crossed lovers present a perfect example of archetypes, of how two characters love each other, but are unable to continue due to societal and family conflicts, leading to a tragic end.
+Romeo and Juliet are also archetypal star-crossed lovers, who fall in love, but face numerous hardships because their families did not agree to this relationship.

-Chorus uses this phrase in the sixth line of the prologue section in Romeo and Juliet.
-Chorus goes on to say that,
+The chorus uses this phrase in the sixth line of the prologue section in Romeo and Juliet.
+The chorus goes on to say that,

 A pair of star-crossed lovers take their life,